ddev/ddev/docs/users/cli-usage.md

 * `ddev share` works with [ngrok](https://ngrok.com/) (and requires ngrok) so you can let someone in the next office or on the other side of the planet see your project and what you're working on. `ddev share -h` gives more info about how to set up ngrok (it's easy).

-## Quick Extra Tools List
+## Bundled Tools List

 In addition to the *commands* listed above, there are loads and loads of tools included inside the containers:

 * `ddev describe` tells how to access **mailhog**, which captures email in your development environment.
 * `ddev describe` tells how to use the built-in **PHPMyAdmin**.
-* Composer, git, node, npm, and dozens of other tools are installed in th web container, and you can access them after `ddev ssh`.
+* Composer, git, node, npm, and dozens of other tools are installed in th web container, and you can access them via `ddev ssh` or `ddev exec`.
 * `ddev logs` gets you webserver logs; `ddev logs -s db` gets dbserver logs.

 ## Quickstart Guides